Bosnia and Herzegovina

-The area that is now Bosnia and Herzegovina has been inhabited by humans since at least the Upper Paleolithic, but evidence suggests that during the Neolithic age, permanent human settlements were established, including those that belonged to the Butmir, Kakanj, and Vučedol cultures.
-After the arrival of the first Indo-Europeans, the area was populated by several Illyrian and Celtic civilizations.
-Culturally, politically, and socially, the country has a rich and complex history.
-The ancestors of the South Slavic peoples that populate the area today arrived during the 6th through the 9th century.
-In the 12th century, the Banate of Bosnia was established; by the 14th century, this had evolved into the Kingdom of Bosnia.
-In the mid-15th century, it was annexed into the Ottoman Empire, under whose rule it remained until the late 19th century.
-The Ottomans brought Islam to the region, and altered much of the country's cultural and social outlook.
+The area has been inhabited since at least the Upper Palaeolithic, with permanent human settlement traced to the Neolithic cultures of Butmir, Kakanj, and Vučedol.
+After the arrival of the first Indo-Europeans, the area was populated by several Illyrian and Celtic civilisations.
+Most of modern Bosnia was incorporated into the Roman province of Dalmatia by the mid-first century BCE.
+The ancestors of the modern South Slavic peoples arrived between the sixth and ninth centuries.
+In the 12th century, the Banate of Bosnia was established as the first independent Bosnian polity.
+It gradually evolved and expanded into the Kingdom of Bosnia, which became the most powerful state in the western Balkans by the 14th century.
+The Ottoman Empire annexed the region in 1463 and introduced Islam.
 From the late 19th century until World War I, the country was annexed into the Austro-Hungarian monarchy.
 In the interwar period, Bosnia and Herzegovina was part of the Kingdom of Yugoslavia.
 After World War II, it was granted full republic status in the newly formed Socialist Federal Republic of Yugoslavia.
 In 1992, following the breakup of Yugoslavia, the republic proclaimed independence.
-This was followed by the Bosnian War, which lasted until late 1995 and was brought to a close with the signing of the Dayton Agreement.
+This was followed by the Bosnian War, which lasted until late 1995 and ended with the signing of the Dayton Agreement.